Insight

 Sample structure:

-- Opening and qualification (15%): Used effective opener, asked qualifying questions, confirmed decision-maker
+• Opening and qualification (15%): Used an effective opener, asked qualifying questions, and confirmed the decision-maker

-- Value communication (25%): Articulated benefits with clarity, relevant examples, connected to prospect needs
+• Value communication (25%): Articulated benefits with clarity, relevant examples, and connected to the prospect's needs

-- Objection handling (30%): Acknowledged concerns, asked clarifying questions, reframed the conversation
+• Objection handling (30%): Acknowledged concerns, asked clarifying questions, and reframed the conversation

-- Closing (25%): Created appropriate urgency, asked for commitment, handled final hesitations
+• Closing (25%): Created appropriate urgency, asked for commitment, and handled any final hesitations

-- Process adherence (5%): Followed script framework, documented in CRM, scheduled follow-up
+• Process adherence (5%): Followed script framework, documented in CRM, and scheduled a follow-up

-Scoring: Each criterion receives a 1-5 rating.
+Scoring: Each criterion is rated 1-5.
 Multiply by weights.
 Sum for total score.
 A rep scoring 4 on objection handling (30% weight) but 2 on closing (25% weight) gets a final score of 3.2/5.

 This scorecard tracks performance through metrics pulled from your dialer and CRM.